raoarafat/Blockchain-SM-StockExchange-React-Client/README.md

 npm test
 ```

-Ensure Ganache is running before executing tests.
-Test files are located in the `test` directory and include comprehensive cases for the smart contracts.

----
+Tests cover smart contract functionality and React components.

+## Security Considerations

+- All transactions require MetaMask authentication
+- Smart contract includes security measures for transaction validation
+- Protected routes ensure authenticated access
+- Input validation for all transactions

 ## Contributing

-Feel free to fork the repository and submit pull requests.
-Ensure your changes are well-tested.

----
+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## License

 This project is licensed under the MIT License.

----

 ## Notes

-- Ensure MetaMask is connected to the correct network.
+- Ensure MetaMask is connected to the Sepolia testnet
-- Use the correct deployed contract address in `factory.js` for interacting with the blockchain.
-- For additional help, consult Ethereum and Solidity documentation.
+- Keep your MetaMask wallet funded with test ETH
+- Check the console for transaction status and errors
+- All transactions are recorded on the blockchain and may take time to process